P ≠ RP Proof

 implement the DTM Q is to construct a universal DTM that simulates the

-running of S and submits to it any é2n/3ù inputs, verifying
+running of S and submits to it any é2n/3ù or more inputs,

-whether it returns 1 for at least one (in a breadth-first search,
+verifying whether it returns 1 for at least one (in a

 Nevertheless, this brute-force method, on worst case, can decide the

-problem only at the end of testing all the é2n/3ù inputs, in time exp(n).
+problem only at the end of testing at least é2n/3ù inputs, in time exp(n).

 Even though the probability of answer incorrectly after the test of only